-Risks facing the Company can be divided into the broad categories of operations, compliance and market risks.
+Risks facing the Company can be divided into the broad categories of operations, market and compliance risks.

 Operations risk refers to risks arising from day-to-day operational activities which may result in direct or indirect loss from inadequate or failed internal processes, decision-making, exercise of judgment, people, systems or external events or fraudulent activity.
-The Executive Chairman and the Company Secretary have delegated responsibility from the Board for identification of operations risks generally, for putting processes in place to mitigate them and monitoring compliance with those processes.
-The Board takes ultimate responsibility for this aspect of risk management by considering significant items in response to regular reports from the Executive Directors.
+The Company has clear accounting and internal control systems to manage risks to the accuracy of financial information and other financial risks.
+The Executive Chairman, Executive Directors and the Company Secretary have delegated responsibility from the Board for identification of operations risks generally, for putting processes in place to mitigate them and monitoring compliance with those processes.
+The Board takes ultimate responsibility for this aspect of risk management by considering significant items in response to regular reports from the Executive Chairman and the Company Secretary.